claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Chopra-10.4/README.md

 <h2 id="record_the_eigenvectors">Record the eigenvectors</h2>

-For eigenvectors to be recorded <a href="Record_Command" title="wikilink"> record</a> command has to be issued following the eigen command.
+For eigenvectors to be recorded <a href="Record_Command"> record</a> command has to be issued following the eigen command.
 <pre style="background:yellow;color:black;width:650px"> record</pre>